jeremypbeasley/canlis_j/studio.markdown

   in and of themselves.
 Some are strictly for our guests.
 Some are simply because we couldn't resist making them.
 These are the ones we love most.
 items:
-- title: Canlis' Map of Seattle's Best
+- title: Staff Recommendations Map
   slug: canlis-map-of
   desc: When guests come in from out of town, we proudly send them to the best spots
     in town.
 These are our current picks!
 Design by Don Clark for Invisible Creature.
   year: 2024
   type: Printed Matter
-  price: 45
+  price: 10
   purchase_url: null
-  is_soldout: true
+  is_soldout: false
   photo_duration: 3000
   partner: null
   is_featured: true